Palworld: Accolades

-Pokémon plagiarism allegations and lawsuit
+Nintendo and The Pokémon Company lawsuit

 Shortly after release, users on Twitter alleged similarities between the designs of several Pals and Pokémon, with a user claiming to show evidence of plagiarism of game assets.
 However, several legal experts have pointed out that Palworld's creatures were unlikely to be infringing on the copyrights in Pokémon species designs, instead borrowing only the general ideas for various creature concepts (see idea–expression distinction).
 The CEO of Pocketpair stated that the character concepts were mostly designed by a single graduate student hired in 2021 following the company's public recruitment run for new illustrators.
 He also states that the game has cleared legal reviews.
-On January 24, The Pokémon Company issued a statement indirectly citing the game, writing: "[We] have received many inquiries regarding another company's game released in January 2024 [...] we intend to investigate and take appropriate measures to address any acts that infringe on intellectual property rights related to the Pokémon."
-Pocketpair's CEO stated that the company has received death threats from users on Twitter.
+On January 24, The Pokémon Company issued a statement indirectly citing the game, writing: "[We] have received many inquiries regarding another company's game released in January 2024 ... we intend to investigate and take appropriate measures to address any acts that infringe on intellectual property rights related to the Pokémon."
+Pocketpair's CEO stated that the company has received death threats from Japanese users on Twitter.

 Nintendo and The Pokémon Company filed a lawsuit against Pocketpair for infringement of patent rights in the Tokyo District Court on September 18, 2024.
-Pocketpair responded to the lawsuit the same day, expressing disappointment that resources would have to be allocated to the lawsuit and that they were currently unaware of what patents had been infringed upon.
+The corporations claimed a mechanic in Palworld is similar to catching Pokémon in a virtual field.
+Nintendo and The Pokémon Company sought 5 million yen for each plus late payment damages, as well as an injunction against Palworld to block its release.
+In response, Pocketpair stated it was unaware of any patents it had violated.
+Pocketpair released patches for Palworld that altered the mechanics similar to Pokémons.
 In December, Nintendo filed a series of patents in the United States designed to challenge Pocketpair in court there as well.
-In February 2025, one of the 23 patents was approved while the rest were rejected.
+One of the 23 patents was approved while the rest were rejected.

+Pocketpair disputed Nintendo's case, arguing there had been game mods similar to the Pokémon catching mechanic, such as the Pocket Souls mod for Dark Souls III, and these prior arts invalidated Nintendo's patent claims.
+In response, Nintendo claimed mods are not subject to patent infringement, because they do not stand on their own due to requiring an original game on which they must run.
+Florian Mueller, an analyst from Games Fray, called Nintendo's position "extreme", saying the company disregarded the creativity of modders, and Nintendo's view could allow others to patent modders' ideas.
+The court scheduled a presentation of evidence for 1 October 2026, and will express an opinion on 9 November.